grantcolley/best-stories-api/README.md

 	* [Test Harness](#test-harness)

 ## Observations
 I conducted a simple test, first calling the endpoint to fetch the IDs for best stories, followed by calling the endpoint to fetch each story.
-These steps were repeated at 5 second interval over a period of time.
+These steps were repeated at 5 second intervals over a period of time.

 I observed the `beststories` endpoint consistently returns 200 IDs, which appear to have been sorted by score in descending order.
 However, a story’s score is subject to change by the time the story has been fetched by calling the endpoint for individual stories, passing in the story’s ID.